Endometriosis has long been a mystery to the general public, but now it’s being talked about more and more – and that’s just as well!

 Endometriosis treatment is not curative, but can help relieve symptoms and slow the progression of the disease.

-It is also possible to relieve the symptoms of endometriosis through sophrology or by adapting your diet with the help of a naturopath or nutritionist.
+It is also possible to relieve the symptoms of endometriosis through sophrology or by adapting your diet with the help of a naturopath or a nutritionist.

 Women with this disease need to work closely with their doctor to develop an appropriate treatment plan and manage their condition effectively.